 This demo is perfect.
 It isn't 10 minutes short like some demos out there.
 I'm an hour into it and I only just started the 3rd mission (which is likely longer than an hour).
 There's also plenty of replay value by replaying missions and performing different objectives.
 It gives you plenty of game time to get a good feel for how the final game plays.
 In fact, the demo for Shadow Tactics (Mimimi's previous game) is the reason I bought that game and tried this demo out.
 Without such great demos, I wouldn't have even checked this game out (I never even heard of this series).
 The game seems to be every bit as good as Shadow Tactics.
 It's an awesome stealth game where you have to think your way around, using various skills from each of your party members, and using customized team attacks in certain situations.
 The camera can feel clunky at first, but once you get used to it, it's actually incredibly well done.
 If you're a fan of stealth games, definitely check this out.

 Hollow Knight is a Metroidvania style game where the focus is on combat with some precise platforming gameplay.
-While the game's combat is very fun, there are many flaws and quality-of-life issues that make it very annoying and tedious to explore.
-Despite the huge size of the world, there are no ways to display the locations of all items needed for 112% completion.
-This forces the player to constantly refer to 3rd party maps throughout the game.
-The result is a very polarizing experience where the game can be very fun one moment, and extremely tedious another.
-Fortunately, the vast majority of cons only apply on your first progression.
 Pros: - Fun and challenging combat.
 Some bosses are especially fun and hectic.
 Sisters of Battle and Pure Vessel are pure fast paced combat and my favorite bosses in the whole game. - Controls are fast, fluid, and responsive, well suited for a fast paced action game. - Huge world to explore. - Graphics are cute. - Creating builds with charms is fun.
-Cons: - Despite the huge world, the game does not do a good job of displaying everything needed for a full completion.
-This forces the player to constantly refer to 3rd party maps in order to see what is where. - The map system is clunky.
-You start with no map, and the map doesn't dynamically update as you explore. - Progression is too vague, even for a Metroidvania game. - Level design is bad.
-Many zones are just mazes. - Some zones are too dark, making it difficult to play. - It can be frustrating trying to see enemies and projectiles due to visual clutter. - If you die, you must get back to your corpse to retrieve your money.
-If you die on the way to your corpse, you lose all your money. - Too much backtracking, even for a Metroidvania game.
+Cons: - As somebody who constantly deals with eye fatigue, the bright white flashes that often appear can cause pain and discomfort.
+This happens most frequently when healing.
+It would be great to have an option to disable these bright flashes. - With such a huge world, the game could do a better job of displaying everything needed for a full completion. - The map system is clunky.
+You start with no map, and the map doesn't dynamically update as you explore. - Level design could be better.
+Many zones are just mazes. - It can be hard trying to see enemies and projectiles due to visual clutter and the monochrome color scheme. - Especially in some of the darker areas, the excess use of vignette can make it annoying to navigate.